-Daveed Baptiste’s Solo Exhibition Soaring High’s Opening Reception This Thursday, June 12, 2025
+Daveed Baptiste’s Solo Exhibition Soaring High’s Closing Reception This Thursday, August 7, 2025

 Materials for the Arts is New York City’s Creative Reuse center.
 From our warehouse to all five boroughs, we connect and inspire local students and teachers, artists and non-profits, with free materials to imagine a more creative and sustainable future.